IELTS General Training · Writing Task 2 · Category 7

 Direct Answer

-The assessment of Grammar errors in IELTS are two-dimensional — both frequency and interference with meaning.
-Minor inaccuracies in complex structures (an omitted article, a wrong preposition) are not severely penalised when they do not prevent meaning from being understood — the examiner knows what you meant.
-Repeated errors of the most basic structural types (subject-verb agreement, very basic use of tenses) are punished more heavily, as they indicate a real breakdown in grammatical skill.
-Most band 6 candidates are focused on erasing recurrent basic mistakes, as opposed to filling fluency with complex sentences correctly every time.
+Grammar errors in IELTS are assessed on two dimensions — frequency and interference with meaning.
+Minor inaccuracies in complex structures (a missing article, a wrong preposition) are not heavily penalised when meaning is still clear.
+Repeated errors in basic structures (subject-verb agreement, basic tense use) are penalised more heavily as they indicate a real breakdown in grammatical control.

 70